sfigg/commercialization-public/docset/customize/mdm/applocker-csp.md

 - ./Vendor/MSFT/AppLocker/EnterpriseDataProtection/_Grouping_/EXE/Policy
 - ./Vendor/MSFT/AppLocker/EnterpriseDataProtection/_Grouping_/StoreApps/Policy

-You can set the exempt list using the following  URI:
+You can set the exempt list using the following URI.
+The _Grouping_ string must contain the keyword "EdpExempt" anywhere to help distinguish the exempt list from the allowed list.
+The "EdpExempt" keyword is also evaluated in a case-insensitive manner:
 - ./Vendor/MSFT/AppLocker/EnterpriseDataProtection/_Grouping includes "EdpExempt"_/EXE/Policy
 - ./Vendor/MSFT/AppLocker/EnterpriseDataProtection/_Grouping includes "EdpExempt"_/StoreApps/Policy